Python3pkg/LRSignature/src/README.txt

 Versions
 ========
+0.1.15 - Bug fixes, new Sign/Verify version classes, improved exceptions
+        * Signing will now throw an exception when provided passphrase for key is invalid
+        * Provided signing key may now contain spaces
+        * Signing and verification will throw exceptions extended from a base SignatureException

 0.1.14 - Significant Bug Fixes:

         * Fixed signing so that it performs a "deep copy" instead of a shallow copy.
         * Fixed algorithm to properly drop numbers on envelope before passing to bencode.

         Other: Made testsuite work with Jenkins continuous integration.